r-pessoa/character_complexity/README.md

 # character_complexity
 Ranking CJK characters according to stroke and radical complexity

+Context: When teaching/learning Chinese characters, there is a tradeoff between necessity and complexity.
+Some basic words （谢谢, 跳舞）are represented by some rather difficult characters for a beginner.
+On the other hand, some less relevant characters from a beginner's vocabulary perspective are not only simpler, but also represent buiding blocks for more complex characters (目，木，口，土）.

-I tried to come up with a way to rank Chinese characters according to difficulty, while at the same time weighing them according to frequency.
+In this project, I tried to come up with a way to rank Chinese characters according to difficulty (complexity), while at the same time weighing them according to frequency (necessity).

 The result is in finaltable.xlsx